 Skip to the content

-Welcome to Year 7!
+Welcome to the English Department!
 The following information will give you an idea of the work that pupils cover during the year and suggest some ways that you may be able to support your child to make progress in English.
 If you have any questions or concerns, please contact the school straight away.

 The work during the first term is designed to ease the transition between primary and secondary school.
 Pupils will become familiar with the features of autobiographical and recount texts, studying the work of writers such as Roald Dahl, J.K.
 Rowling and Michael Rosen.
 Year 7 will have the opportunity to write a number of texts for different audiences and purposes; choosing success criteria, planning and drafting their writing to develop their skills as independent writers.